 Measuring outputs and results is key to understanding our impact on the people we serve.
 The data we collect as related to each patient trip includes a date and mode of service with departure and destination locations.
 Various forms of public benefit are provided, including a standardized estimate of the dollar value of transportation cost.
 This data is organized by mode of transportation provided for the patient.
 Angel Wings for Veterans publications provide several years’ history of past service delivery rates.

-Technically speaking, the completion of a patient trip represents an “output” of our system–it allows for or provides the means by which a patient gets to a distant medical appointment for evaluation, diagnosis or treatment, or gets back home after the appointment.
-The results of the effort are medical and quality of life outcomes not easily obtained and simply withheld by the medical world to comply with HIPAA regulations.
+The completion of a patient trip represents an “output” of our system–it allows for or provides the means by which a patient gets to a distant medical appointment for evaluation, diagnosis or treatment, or gets back home after the appointment.

 For this reason, to extend reporting from outputs to outcomes, we rely on voluntarily-given patient testimonials and patient answers to generalized questions about their health or other meaningful improvements in their lives.
 Such information is provided through this website.
 A sampling of patient testimonials can be found by clicking here.